Skip to main content

 Choose Time Control

-Choose a preset (Bullet, Blitz, Rapid) or enter time and increment values.
-Select Fischer, Bronstein or Simple mode.
+Choose a preset (Bullet, Blitz, Rapid) or enter custom time and increment values.
+Select Fischer, Bronstein, or Simple mode.

 2